-This ID course may not be offered every semester.

-Select industry partner discipline electives related to student goals in consultation with program advisers.
-Elective areas may include accounting, architecture, art, building trades, business/management, computer graphics, construction, landscape, law, photography, and other areas as appropriate.

-‡ Up to 12 credits can be waived, with appropriate proof of career success in one of the industry partner disciplines named.
+- This IDES course may not be offered every semester. - Select industry partner discipline electives related to student goals in consultation with program advisers.
+Elective areas may include accounting, architecture, art, building trades, business/management, construction, graphic design, landscape, law, photography, and other areas as appropriate. - ‡ Up to 12 credits can be waived, with appropriate proof of career success in one of the industry partner disciplines named.